gmarr0/Networking-Basics-and-Monitoring/README.md

 # Networking-Basics-and-Monitoring
 Creating a small virtual network with virtual box and analyzing network traffic

-# Welcome to my Networking Basics and Monitoring Home Lab project.
+# Welcome to my Networking Basics and Monitoring project.

 ## Objective